KenTjie/battle-simulator/README.md

 The `Previous Battle.txt` records the set team from the previous game played.
 _Feel free to take a look!_

+### Controls
+Arrow keys to move Pikachu
+Space Bar to shoot you projectiles

 ### Code Features: JAVA
 * Basic GUI
 * Animations